elixr-games/elics/README.md

 - **Entity Cycle** – 1,000 entities repeatedly spawn and then destroy entities with a B component.
 - **Add / Remove** – 1,000 entities each add then remove a B component.

+Each scenario is executed 20 times and the average time is reported to reduce variance between runs.

 Execution times for EliCS and ecsy are printed in milliseconds for easy comparison, here's a snapshot of the results (**smaller is better**):

 <!-- benchmark-start -->